 - Warm clothing and emergency blankets (#13).
 Additionally, cloth blankets (#14) and rope (#15) can help transport you during an emergency, and duct tape (#16) can do virtually anything.

-- A paper copy of your emergency plan and contact information (#17) including phone, email, and social media info for your family, friends, caregivers, neighbors and important medical contacts.
+- A paper copy of your emergency plan and contact information (#17) including phone, email, and social media info for your family, friends, caregivers, neighbours and important medical contacts.
 Include local emergency contact numbers as well as 1 888 POWERON (1 888 769 3766) for reporting an outage.

 - A whistle (#18) or personal alarm in case you need to call for help.